Are you looking for fun listening activities for children to do at home or in the classroom?

 When children are using their bodies to move, they are concentrating better, learning more and developing better listening skills.

-A great listening activity for preschoolers is to tell them an action rhyme where they follow the instructions such as the one below.
+A great listening activity for preschoolers is to teach them an action rhyme where they follow the instructions, such as the one below.

 Hands on Shoulders